2025 Stanley Cup playoffs

 The 2025 Stanley Cup playoffs was the playoff tournament of the National Hockey League (NHL) for the 2024–25 season.
 The playoffs began on April 19, 2025, and concluded on June 17, 2025, with the Florida Panthers winning their second Stanley Cup in franchise history, defeating the Edmonton Oilers four games to two in the Stanley Cup Final and for the second consecutive season.

-The Winnipeg Jets made the playoffs as the Presidents' Trophy winners with the most points (i.e. best record) during the regular season, doing so for the first time in the franchise's history.
+The Winnipeg Jets made the playoffs as the Presidents' Trophy winners with the most points (i.e. best record) during the regular season.
 They are also the first Canadian-based team since the 2011–12 Vancouver Canucks to win the award.
 The Toronto Maple Leafs extended their playoff streak to nine years, reaching the playoffs every season since 2017; this became the longest active playoff streak after the Boston Bruins, who were previously tied with them for the longest active playoff streak in the NHL, missed the playoffs for the first time since 2016, snapping an eight-year playoff streak.
 The New York Rangers became the fourth defending Presidents' Trophy winner to miss the playoffs and the first to do so twice.
 The Ottawa Senators qualified for the playoffs for the first time since 2017, ending what had been the league's third-longest active playoff drought.
 For the first time in League history, all four of the U.S.-based Original Six teams missed the playoffs.
 For the first time since 2017, every team in Eastern Canada (the Montreal Canadiens, Ottawa Senators, and Toronto Maple Leafs) qualified for the playoffs.
 In addition, five Canadian-based teams qualified for the postseason, the most since the expanded 2020 playoffs, and the most in a 16–team playoff since 2017.
-For the first time since 2018, all three New York-based teams missed the playoffs, while for the third consecutive season, both Pennsylvania-based teams missed the playoffs.
+For the first time since 2018, all three New York state-based teams missed the playoffs, while for the third consecutive season, both Pennsylvania-based teams missed the playoffs.